What to do, where to stay, and where to eat for a plant-based filled weekend on Mackinac Island.

 Upscale Dining

-- The Woods (Will make vegan meal upon request.)
+- The Woods (Will make vegan meals upon request.)

 - The Grand Hotel – Main Dining Room (Will make vegan meal upon request.)